rakeshghosal9/BDDFramework/README.md

 Page Object Mode is a big topic to cover, if you would like to know more, you may visit [here](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html).
 ## How Cucable Works

-Let's talk about running test now.
+Let's talk how Cucable works.
 We are using Cucable plugin to run our test.
 You can learn more about this plugin from [here](https://github.com/trivago/cucable-plugin).

 But let's breif about it.
 Cucable is a maven plugin that helps to generate JUnit runners on the fly.
 Cucable scans the feature files you have created and finds the scenarios matching with the tag given.
 Cucuable uses a template to generate the JUnit runner file.
 We have kept it in **src\test\java\some\template** folder.
 In our template we have put below :